-symbols.
-Every signature is required to contain at least one sort symbol.
-The predicate, function, and constant symbols in Σ are assigned arities constructed from sorts in Σ .
-The arity of a symbol specifies which sorts the symbol "applies to."
-The Σ -terms, Σ -formulas, and Σ -sentences are recursively defined in the standard way.
+We begin with some preliminaries about theories in many-sorted logic.2 A signature Σ is a set of sort symbols, predicate symbols, function symbols, and constant symbols. Σ must contain at least one sort symbol, and the predicate, function, and constant symbols in Σ are assigned arities constructed from the sorts in Σ .
 The only difference from the syntax of single-sorted logic is that the quantifiers \forall{σ} and \exists{σ} that appear in Σ -formulas must be indexed by sorts $\sigma \in \Sigma$.
-We will use the notation $\exists{\sigma=1} x \phi(x)$ to abbreviate the sentence "there exists a unique x of sort σ such that $\phi(x)$."